 an epic participatory choral project

-The ‘stopping place’ [atchin tans] is a Romani term for the list of sites that communities visit during the year and mark places where Romani and non-Romani communities come together.
+The name of the project is taken from a Romani term atchin tans [stopping places] which are the traditional sites that Romani communities visit during the year and marks places where Romani and non-Romani communities come together.

 "We are delighted to be partnering Brolly in the delivery of their exciting new project the Stopping Place which is a great opportunity to develop arts participation and engagement in the borough and to deliver high quality performance work that reflects and celebrates the diversity of our community."